AnnaNikitaML/GraphConvolutionalNetwork/README.md

 - MyNet2.py

-Graph Convolutional Recurrent Neural Network, takes an Adjacency graph for a molecule and the features for atoms, returns some latent features for atomwise.
+This is our implementation of Graph Convolutional Recurrent Neural Network.
+It takes an Adjacency graph representaion of a molecule and the features for atoms, returns some latent features for atomwise.